Annotated Bibliography, Process Paper, and Title Page

 We recommend visiting the NHD Annotated Bibliography Page for detailed examples of how to put yours together.
 Or check out these videos from National History Day for step by step advice!

 A process paper is required for projects in every category.
 The process paper must be 500 words or fewer, and must not include quotes, images, or captions.
 Words in the process paper are counted separately and are not part of the word count in the paper, exhibit, or website categories (NHD Rule Book).
+As we will not be holding student interviews for our 2021 Virtual Competition, the process paper is a great place to share some of the information you want judges to know about you and your project!

 Your process paper must answer the following questions: